Protect Yourself Against These COVID-19 Scams in Bucks County

 Protect Yourself Against These COVID-19 Scams in Bucks County featured image

 We are living through unprecedented times (at least for the last century or so of American history), but that hasn’t stopped scammers from taking advantage.
 As with other national disasters, scammers capitalize on the headlines to steal your money, personal information and install malware on your device.
-We all need to beware of Covid-19 scams
+We all need to beware of Covid-19 scams.

 As the oldest community bank in Bucks County, The First has weathered other hard times with our customers.
 We are here for you during the Coronavirus pandemic, too.
 From meeting your everyday banking needs to keeping you informed, you can always contact us for help.
 Here is a run-down of popular COVID-19 scams and how you can protect yourself.